Trump slammed for not rejecting conspiracy theory Kamala Harris is ineligible for vice presidency

 “I don’t know about it,” Trump said.
 “I just heard about it.
 I’ll take a look.”

-Joe Biden’s presidential campaign condemned the president over the remarks, referencing Trump’s past involvement elevating false claims that Barack Obama may not have been born in the United States.
+Joe Biden’s presidential campaign condemned the president over the remarks, referencing Trump’s past involvement elevating false claims that former President Barack Obama may not have been born in the United States.

 “Donald Trump was the national leader of the grotesque, racist birther movement with respect to President Obama and has sought to fuel racism and tear our nation apart on every single day of his presidency,” Biden rapid response director Andrew Bates told Fox News in a statement.
 “So it's unsurprising, but no less abhorrent, that as Trump makes a fool of himself straining to distract the American people from the horrific toll of his failed coronavirus response that his campaign and their allies would resort to wretched, demonstrably false lies in their pathetic desperation."